pourmalek/CovidVisualizedGlobal/20220325/README.md

 Models’ predictions are divergent about the current and the next surge.

+IHME predicts the highest-ever daily deaths peak at the global level in June 2022.

+IMPE model is functionally next to retirement: their latest predictions as of 2022-03-25 dates back to 2022-01-20.

+Reported daily deaths are rising in the Americas region without Canada and United States.

+Reported daily cases are fluctuating horizontally in the European and Western Pacific regions.

 Premature release of mandates for using masks and physical distancing serves the political and economic purposes of the governments, not the public health and survival needs of the populations.

 <br/><br/>